Nitya-Somani/Namaste-ReactAndTailwind/README.md

 Savor a consistently delightful experience, whether you're on desktop, tablet, or mobile.

 🤝 Contributing
 We welcome contributions!
-If you'd like to contribute to TastyFood, please read our Contribution Guidelines for more information.
+If you'd like to contribute to TastyFood , please feel free to contribute it .

-📜 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 🙌 Acknowledgments
 We'd like to thank the following libraries and tools that made TastyFood possible: